 “A lot of artists would perform on stage and if they weren’t getting a response, they’d turn to that medium because they knew that it would get a reaction,” continued the Jamaican songstress.
 “And a lot of di time, some ah di people applauding in the audience were homosexuals themselves!

 “If you really study the culture of Jamaica, you’ll understand that this is long how we’ve gone about approaching this issue.”

-Herself branded by some as homophobic artist, Ifrica was pulled as the headline act of a reggae show in New York last year, due to protests from the gay community.
+Herself branded by some as homophobic artist, Ifrica was pulled as the headline act of a reggae show in New York couple years ago, due to protests from the gay community.